Andrej-Hric/cellular-compartment-predictor/README.md

 4. Verify that the remaining code works correctly with the new database.
 You may need to adjust the model architecture, hyperparameters, or training process based on the characteristics of the new data.

-### ⚠️Potential Issues When Adapting the Code for Another Database ⚠️
+### ⚠️ Potential Issues When Adapting the Code for Another Database ⚠️
 While adapting the code for another protein sequence database, you may come across some issues or errors.
 Here are some common challenges you might face and need to address during the adaptation process:

   1. **API limitations**: Some databases may have limitations on the number of requests, rate limits, or require authentication.
 You may need to adjust the code accordingly to handle these limitations, which may include using API keys, implementing request throttling, or handling pagination.